 Permanent Housing for the Child

 The aim of a Special Guardianship Order is to ensure the child has a permanent home.
 A Special Guardianship Order is in place until the child turns 18 years old.
 As a Special Guardian it is expected that the young person is homed with you until they are able to leave home safely.
 This means that young people who go to university or college still require a secure base to return to during holidays.

 Who can apply to be a Special Guardian?

 A Special Guardian can be anyone who is over 18 years and not a parent of the child.
-Applications can be made jointly and there is no requirement for joint applicants to be married.
+Applications for a Special Guardianship Order can be made jointly and there is no requirement for joint applicants to be married.